Corporate Development Division

 Corporate Services Division

-The Corporate Services Division (CSD) oversees the Administration Department and Human Resource Department.
+The Corporate Services Division (CSD) comprises the Finance and Administration Department, and Human Resource Department.
 The division partners line departments to achieve operational efficiency and effectiveness.

 Human Resource Department

-The Compliance Division (CD) oversees the Enforcement Department and Prosecution Department.
-The division sets the strategic direction for ACRA’s enforcement and prosecution efforts.
+The Compliance Division (CD) comprises the Enforcement Department and the Investigation Department.
+The division sets the strategic direction for ACRA’s enforcement efforts.

 Information and Technology Division

-The Information and Technology Division (I&TD) oversees the Information Resource Department (IRD) and InfoComm Technology Department (ICTD).
-The division sets strategic directions for ACRA’s digitalization efforts and manages all matters related to quality of data and value of information.
+The Information and Technology Division (I&TD) comprises the Information Resource Department, IT Planning and Governance Department and InfoComm Technology Department.
+The division sets strategic directions for ACRA’s digitalisation efforts and manages all matters related to quality of data and value of information.

 Information Resource Department